 - Foot drop: Painful leg weakness which may lead to slapping your foot on the ground.

-- Difficult time walking or standing: When you stand upright, the vertebrae might be compressed and this can cause pain.
+- Difficult time walking or standing: Standing upright can compress the spine and cause pain.

 - Loss of bowel or bladder control: in extreme cases, spinal stenosis might affect the nerves to the bowel or bladder, and this can lead to loss of control

 If you experience these symptoms, you might want to see your doctor for a closer medical look.
-If you have a loss of control of bladder or bowel, see a doctor immediately.
+Loss of control of bladder or bowel, requires immediate medical attention.

-Wellness In Motion Chiropractic Center Is dedicated to providing comprehensive treatment methods that involve physical and massage therapy.
-Out chiropractic care can help eliminate pain caused by spinal stenosis and also solve the underlying cause.
-Our expert doctor is highly trained and certified to offer chiropractic medicine and other treatment approaches that are non-invasive but highly effective.
+Wellness In Motion Chiropractic Center provides comprehensive treatment methods.
+Chiropractic care can help eliminate pain caused by spinal stenosis and also solve the underlying cause.
+The doctor is highly trained and certified to offer chiropractic medicine and other treatment approaches that are non-invasive but highly effective.
 We aim at solving health conditions without putting the patient at risk of harmful side effects of medications.
-Our focus is to make sure that the patient lives a happy, health, pain-free life after treatment.
+Our focus is to make sure that the patient lives a happy, healthy, and a pain-free life after treatment.

 If you are dealing with any of the symptoms mentioned, give us a call to book an appointment with our expert doctor.